arangodb/docs/3.11/programs-arangod-ldap.md

 In method (a) ArangoDB acquires a list of roles the authenticated LDAP user has from the LDAP server.
 The actual access rights to databases and collections for these roles are configured in ArangoDB itself.
-The user effectively has the union of all access rights of all roles he has.
+Users effectively have the union of all access rights of all roles they have.
 This method is probably the most common one for production use cases.
 It combines the advantages of managing users and roles outside of ArangoDB in the LDAP server with the fine grained access control within ArangoDB for the individual roles.
 See [Roles attribute](#roles-attribute)